-This is where password protection is often one of the first things people think of when considering “document security.”
-Protecting a PDF file with a password is one of the most basic ways to ensure that a sent file is protected.
+Password protection is often one of the first things that comes to mind when considering “document security.”
+Protecting a PDF file with a password is an easy way to ensure that a sent file is protected.

 Why protect PDF files with a password?

 Password protection is not perfect.
 It is only the most basic level of PDF protection.
 This level of protection does not prevent people from sharing their password, or passing on the document together with the password in an online forum.
 Some companies even completely nullify their use of password protection by sending the document and the password to access it in the same email!

 Password protection on its own doesn’t allow you to track the document or to see who has opened it.
 If the content is open to being copied, there is nothing to prevent the recipient from doing so and spreading the information elsewhere.
 This is why one of our recommendations is that you use password protection along with other security means, such as preventing copying and printing, and tracking your document.